The Art of Doing Less

 Why isn't the scale moving?

 Yes, muscle weighs more than fat, but if you find your stubborn areas aren't budging, you may want to re-think your current routine.
 Are you doing too much HITT?
 Are the classes over 30 minutes?
 Are you doing them back to back?
 How do you feel after?
+This is the most important: How do you feel after?
+Everyone is different.

 I'm guilty of this too because we often allow our apple watch to dictate "how good" a workout actually is.
 If you feel exhausted and beat up after and feel like a bottomless pit all day long, maybe that's your body's way of saying it's time to slow down.